CodeSizzler/AzureBootCampforPS/Retrieve Azure Storage resources and metadata by using the Azure Storage SDK for .NET.md

 ---
 lab:
-    az204Title: 'Lab 03: Retrieve Azure Storage resources and metadata by using the Azure Storage SDK for .NET'
+    az204Title: 'Lab: Retrieve Azure Storage resources and metadata by using the Azure Storage SDK for .NET'
     az204Module: 'Learning Path 03: Develop solutions that use blob storage'
 ---

-# Lab 03: Retrieve Azure Storage resources and metadata by using the Azure Storage SDK for .NET
+# Lab: Retrieve Azure Storage resources and metadata by using the Azure Storage SDK for .NET

 ## Microsoft Azure user interface